March 2, 2026

 Important Dates and Deadlines

-• May 27: The last day to register to vote or update an existing registration.
+• March 10: The last day to register to vote or update an existing registration for the District 98 special election.

 For more information about voting in Virginia Beach, visit Voter.VirginiaBeach.gov.